daivikrao/website/README.md

   * It also makes use of the phpmyadmin database for storing the records.
   * All the code is free to use.
   * The final result can be viewed in the pdf attached along with the code.
+  * The website can be viewed on http://creme.atwebpages.com/